-We are currently open to receiving Expressions of Interest from services looking to create new CWP posts within their service – deadline 17th May 2019.
+We are currently open to receiving Expressions of Interest from services looking to create new CWP posts within their service from Jan 2020 – deadline 5th July.

 Click the links below to skip to a section on this page

 The national CWP programme was established as a response to the target for offering an evidence based intervention to 70,000 more children and young people annually by 2020, by training up 1,700 new staff in evidence based treatments, outlined in Implementing the Five Year Forward View for Mental Health